relvao/fastify-api-demo/README.md

 The frontend code is designed to work on modern browsers.
 I'm assuming support for really old browsers isn't relevant for a server-side project.

 # Usage
 Ensure you have Node.js v10.x.x installed.
+If you don't have Node.js yet, `brew install nodenv` followed by `nodenv install 10.15.3` should sort it out.

 Pull the repo, run `npm i` and then `npm start`.

 Tests are run with `npm run build && npm test`.

 This project was built with vscode and you should get better code inspection by using it.
 There is already a project settings folder that should ask you to install the relevant plugins in case they aren't already available.

-No build tools like grunt or gulp.
-I really don't need the added complexity here.

-# Structure
-The same endpoint `/` is returning both the HTML document and the JSON data.
-We use the accept header to decide the correct format.
-This is totally uncalled for in this case but I think it is nice if HTTP APIs actually respect the protocol and use it's features to their advantage.

 # Dependencies
 These dependencies should be fit for purpose and if I'm developing a small demonstration project I may as well have some fun while I'm doing it.